knolist/knolist/README.md

 into sprints and should contain most or all the information necessary for development.
 The main things to look for in a task are:
 - Assignee: the person (or people) responsible for implementing that feature
-- Due date: the date by which the feature should be fully implemented (generally the end of the spring)
+- Due date: the date by which the feature should be fully implemented (generally the end of the sprint)
 - Task ID: a unique identification number that can be used to associate commits with tasks (more on this later)

 #### ClickUp, GitHub, and commit messages